jreich5/jreich5/README.md

 #### 👨🏻‍💻 About Me

 - 🔭 Recently I've been exploring SPAs with Vue.js and Spring Boot.
-I’m currently learning the basics of data structures and algorithms.
-- 🌱 In early 2023, I'll be exploring Next.js and AWS services.
+- 🌱 I’m currently learning the basics of data structures and algorithms.
+Looking forward to learning Next.js and AWS deployment.
 - 💬 Ask me about learning and teaching others how to code.
 - 💼 I'm currently a Lead Web Development Instructor at [Codeup](https://codeup.com/)
 - 📫 How to reach me: [justinreich.dev@gmail.com](mailto:justinreich.dev@gamil.com) and [LinkedIn](https://www.linkedin.com/in/justin-reich/)